eProsima/Fast-DDS-docs/docs/advanced.rst

 Partitions
 **********

-Partitions introduce a logical partition concept inside the physical partition induced by a Domain.
+Partitions introduce a logical entity isolation level concept inside the physical isolation induced by a Domain.
 They represent another level to separate Publishers and Subscribers beyond Domain and Topic.
 For a Publisher to communicate with a Subscriber, they have to belong at least to a common partition.

-Partitions is a light mechanism to provide data separation among Endpoints:
+In this sense, partitions represent a light mechanism to provide data separation among Endpoints:

  * Unlike Domain and Topic, Partitions can be changed dynamically during the life cycle of the Endpoint with little cost.
-   Specifically, no new threads are launched, no new memory is allocated and the change history is not affected.
+   Specifically, no new threads are launched, no new memory is allocated, and the change history is not affected.
    Beware that modifying the Partition membership of endpoints will trigger the announcement of the new QoS configuration, and as a result, new Endpoint matching may occur, depending on the new Partition configuration.
    Changes on the memory allocation and running threads may occur due to the matching of remote Endpoints.

  * Unlike Domain and Topic, an Endpoint can belong to several Partitions at the same time.
-   For certain data to be shared over different Topics, we must use a different Publisher for each Topic, each Publisher sharing its own history of changes.
+   For certain data to be shared over different Topics, there must be a different Publisher for each Topic, each of them sharing its own history of changes.
-   A single Publisher can share the same data over different Partitions, using a single topic change, reducing network overload.
+   On the other hand, a single Publisher can share the same data over different Partitions using a single topic change, thus reducing network overload.

-The Partition membership of an Endpoint can be configured on the :class:``qos.m_partitions`` attribute of the :class:``PublisherAttributes`` or :class:``SubscriberAttributes`` objects.
+The Partition membership of an Endpoint can be configured on the :class:`qos.m_partitions` attribute of the :class:`PublisherAttributes` or :class:`SubscriberAttributes` objects.
 This attribute holds a list of Partition name strings.
 If no Partition is defined for an Entity, it will be automatically included in the default nameless Partition.
 Therefore, a Publisher and a Subscriber that specify no Partition will still be able to communicate through